GiscardBiamby/geoscreens/docs/ui_elements.md

 This video has nothing to do with geoguessr: ZzqhWFY4Dfs

 This is unique because the person switches to the /r/geoguessr subreddit during the middle of game-play: axOLK00svzQ

+---

+MOD5 checks

+3xm58Ccps1c - He starts  a game for a few seconds and then cancels and goes back tot he main main and then play s5 legit rounds.
+Our seg script counts that extra one at the beginning.